Teaching Trauma Sensitive Mindful Movement practices that are functional, safe, supportive and trauma informed – (Master class x 3hrs = 12 hours)

-Those who wish to further their skills in teaching mindful movement sessions online and or in person to their community and meet one of the following criteria:
+Those who wish to further their skills and created supportive and accessible classes for their communities both online and or in person and meet one of the following criteria:

 - MBSR TTR1

-- Yoga teachers (minimum of 200 hrs qualification)
+- Yoga and or Pilates Teachers (minimum of 200 hrs qualification)

 - Accredited mindfulness teachers (MBCT, EFT, MSC, etc, school teachers)